test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-06.robot.rst

 2. *Default position*

+   (*TODO: This part needs to be reworked, depending on upcoming changes in implementation*)

    A local parameter configuration file with fix name ``local_config.json`` is available at following positions:

    * ``C:\RobotTest\localconfig`` (Windows)